 As well as looking at barriers to entry, there are other factors that might indicate the competitiveness of a market.

 - The level of profit.
 If the market is highly profitable, this suggests the market is less contestable.
 In theory, if firms are making supernormal profit, it would attract new firms into the market.
 The persistence of supernormal profits suggests that hit and run competition is not possible and there are barriers to entry.

 - The number of firms.
 A contestable market could have a low number of firms – as long as there is the threat and possibility of new firms entering.
 However, if there are only a few firms and it has been many years since any new firms have entered, then it is likely to be less contestable.
 If there are recent examples of firms entering the market, then it is likely to be more contestable.

-It is important to remember that contestability is not a clear cut issue, there are degrees of contestability, some markets having more capacity for new firms to enter.
-In practise few industries are perfectly contestable.
+It is important to remember that contestability is not a clear-cut issue, there are degrees of contestability, some markets having more capacity for new firms to enter.
+In practice, few industries are perfectly contestable.

 - There are high sunk costs in getting a network of banks set up around the country..

 - Brand loyalty to existing banks is high.
 Customers are not so willing to switch.
 Therefore a new firm may have to spend a lot on advertising to attract new customers, which is a sunk cost, therefore not contestable.